-The management of risks and issues is a critical part of organisational governance, and a strong indicator of overall health.
+The management of risks and issues is a critical part of organizational governance, and a strong indicator of overall health.

 The principle behind the ISO31000 Risk standard is that risk needs to be managed by those actually delivering the work.